louiswilliams/queueup-spotify/README.md

 ### Authenticated/Unauthenticated Routes

 Authenticated routes require the HMAC scheme described below.
 Unauthenticated routes do not need to send any additional headers.
-The `Authentication` header implies the desire to authenticate, and its absense indicates the desire to proceed unauthenticated, if possible.
-An attempt to access an authenticated route without the `Authentication` header or if the user isn't found return 403 errors, all other bad requests return 400 (like an invalid hash).
+The `Authorization` header implies the desire to authenticate, and its absense indicates the desire to proceed unauthenticated, if possible.
+An attempt to access an authenticated route without the `Authorization` header or if the user isn't found return 403 errors, all other bad requests return 400 (like an invalid hash).

 ### Authentication